Close

 Student Interviews

-My strong empathy and interpersonal skills have been key in quickly building rapport with users and gathering valuable insights.
-Together with a student intern, I recruited and interviewed 15 students from the Integrative Biology program, ensuring diversity across class standing, majors, gender, and more.
-We continued the interviews until we reached data saturation, ensuring a comprehensive understanding of user needs and experiences.
+Together with a student intern, I recruited and interviewed 15 students from the Integrative Biology program, ensuring diversity across class standing, majors, and backgrounds.

 Flow Models